• Home

 Partial view of this Pasta with Tuna in a square white dish with a linen napkin to the left of the dish.

 Just wait until you try this tuna pasta recipe!
-What I love most about it is that it has such a nice Mediterranean flavor without being too 'different' for kids.
+What I love most about it is that it has such a nice Mediterranean flavor.

-For instance, there's enough feta cheese in this tuna pasta dish to balance out the flavor without overpowering the dish.
-And, when feta cheese gets warm, it gets a nice creamy texture.
-You'll see what I mean when you make it - yum!
+There's enough feta cheese to balance out the flavor without overpowering the dish.
+And, you know how when feta cheese gets warm, it gets a nice creamy texture?
+Love it!

 Jump to: